hendrirach/financemasters/README.md

 * _Topics_:  Introductory Accounting and Bookkeeping.
 The course teaches you about financial accounting and management accounting including: accounting basics, accounting principles and equation, balance sheets, working capital and liquidity, income statement, cash flow, financial ratios, inventory method, and bonds.

-A Note About Direction
-This is an introduction geared toward those with at least a minimum understanding of programming, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
-Out of personal preference and need for focus, I geared the original curriculum toward Python tools and resources.
-R resources can be found here.

 ### Ethics in Business and Finance
 ----------------------------------